 Duncan is threading on dangerous waters

 Let’s face it, 2 points in 4 games is one of the worst starts Kotoko have had to a premier league season.
 Comparatively, Mas-ud Didi Dramani, Duncan’s predecessor, had a better start than this but by match day 4, people were already calling for his head, just like they’re doing now with David Duncan.
 By match day 4 last season, Kotoko had 7 points, recovering well to beat BA United and Inter Allies following an opening day defeat to Aduana and a disappointing 2-2 at home to Hasaacas.
 Duncan has 2 points after 4 games.
 2 POINTS.
 Of course, after that start by Didi, he would go on to pick up just one more point in his next 3 games, which led to his sacking.
-With games Hasaacas (Home), Aduana (away) and Liberty (Home) to come, you can’t help but have the feeling that if he fails to win at least two of those games, he will probably be fired.
+With games against Hasaacas (Home), Aduana (away) and Liberty (Home) to come, you can’t help but have the feeling that if he fails to win at least two of those games, he will probably be fired.

 Aduana Stars are back-sort of

 It took 315 minutes before Aduana Stars registered their first goal of the 2015/2016 season.
 Captain Godfred Saka converted a penalty on the stroke of half time to give the Dormaa-based side their first three points of the season and coach Aristica Cioaba’s first victory on his return to the club.
 It’s worth noting though, that Aduana Stars are yet to score a goal from open play in 360 minutes.
 That is 6 hours of football.
 6 HOURS.
 I’m not sure I want to be an Aduana Stars supporter at the moment.
-1-0 against WAFA might look unflattering on the face of it, but truth is, that’s how Aduana Stars role.
+1-0 against WAFA might look unflattering on the face of it, but truth is, that’s how Aduana Stars roll.
 1-0 and bam!
 Game over!
 Of Aduana Stars’14 victories last season, 11 of them ended 1-0.
 Can you believe that?
 Eleven 1-0 scorelines out of 14 victories in all last season.
 A difficult trip to AshantiGold awaits them, and it’ll be interesting to see how they can build on this victory and get a result against AshantiGold, who themselves desperately need victory in that game.

 Bashir Hayford’s sarcasm